zpeteman/cosoures/Latex_templates/README.md

 ## Files
 - `homework.tex`: A template for creating homework assignments
 - `problem_set.tex`: A template for creating problem set documents
+- `exam.tex`: A template for creating exam documents

 ## Usage
 Use these templates as a starting point for your LaTeX documents.
 Customize the content and structure as needed.